Sacrificing style guides for clarity

 The instructions at the beginning of the book could then be clear and unambiguous.
 If it is inside of the quotes, type it.
 If it isn’t, don’t.

-I learned about words and grammar changing with genres when I was a contributing editor at VLSI Design magazine (here’s a sample of the kind of thing I used to write for them).
+I learned about words and grammar changing with genres when I was a contributing editor at VLSI Design magazine.
 As any gamer or grammarian knows, the word “dice” is the plural of the word “die.”
 One die, two dice.
 In the semiconductor field, however, where a die is an integrated circuit cut out of a wafer, the word “die” does double duty as singular and plural.
 The first time I wrote an article for them, I asked the editor-in-chief, Jerry Werner, whether I should pluralize as “dice,” showing that I’m hip to proper grammar, or “die,” showing that I’m hip to the semiconductor industry.

 Jerry explained to me then that if an industry comes up with a new use for an existing word (complete with new conjugation rules), that word becomes “correct” within the context of that industry.
 That’s called jargon.
 It means that different books, magazines, or websites can use different styles and different rules without any of them being “wrong.”